 The PetPace Smart Collar 2.0 is the most medically serious pet wearable on the market.
 It’s not a toy, it’s not a step counter, and it’s not primarily a GPS tracker — it’s a genuine health monitoring system that can catch problems early.

-For senior dogs and dogs with chronic conditions, the PetPace 2.0 could pay for itself many times over with a single early diagnosis.
+For senior dogs and dogs with chronic conditions, the PetPace 2.0 | Also available at Chewy could pay for itself many times over with a single early diagnosis.
 For healthy young dogs, it’s overkill.

 Our Rating: 4.5/5 — Best-in-class health monitoring, held back by mandatory subscription costs and collar-only form factor.